-I got polio at six months old.
+I got polio at eight months old.
 Every step of my life, I have walked with a limp.
 It was a source of great shame to me growing up because of people’s stares.
 And my limp was probably the biggest reason I hated polio and hated how I saw myself, as the “ugly crippled girl.”

 One day, as I studied the scriptures, God gave me a divine “lightbulb moment.”
 As I read in Genesis 32 about Jacob wrestling all night with God, the same Lord who touched his hip, asked me, “Do you see the souvenir I gave Jacob from his night with Me?”
 Jacob walked the rest of his life with a limp.
 He had been touched by God and it changed the way he walked.